Introduction

 Use of Cookies

-Using your verified identity generates a session (non-persistent) cookie that you can find on your PC.
+Using your verified identity generates a session (non-persistent) cookie that you can find on your device.
 It has the name: JSESSIONID.

 This cookie expires when you close your browser and does not store any personally identifiable information.